-The Site Supervisor is responsible for the following:
+The Site Supervisor and CSAM are is responsible for the following:

-- Reviewing child's file and any pertinent screening results such as Brigance, DECA, Health History to identify and gather additional information to share with appropriate parties as suppor for the referral. - Scheduling a meeting with parent to offer mental health services for additional services. - Completing referral forms and securing parent consent and signature.
-(CSB 501 Child Referral and Parent's Consent) - Processing the referral with the appropriate Comprehensive Services Assistant Manager.
+- Reviewing child's file and any pertinent screening results such as Brigance, DECA_ASQ-SE, Healthand Health History to identify and gather additional information to share with appropriate parties as suppor for the referral. - Coordinateing and Scheduleinging a meeting with parent to offer strategies that canto support the child and suggest referral for mental health services as applicable. for additional services. - CSAM and Site Supervisor explain the MH services and the referral process to the parent or guardian prior to cCompleting referral forms and securing parent consent and signature.
+(CSB 501-Child Referral and Parent's Consent) - Processing the referral with the appropriate Comprehensive Services Assistant Manager.

-CSAM are responsible for:
+CSAM are is responsible for: